A Tour through Seneca Village

 32. Conclusion

 The village’s destruction in 1857 abruptly ended over 30 years of effort to nurture families, sustain livelihoods, and create community.
 The destruction was ruthless and unexpected, with many new buildings—a church, school, and homes—recently constructed.
 Some residents petitioned for more compensation.
 Others hastily packed and salvaged their belongings.
 All lost their community as families scattered.
 The Wilsons followed All Angels’ Church to Bloomingdale; the Websters moved downtown; the McCollins and Gearys relocated to Yorkville; and the Dunns to Harlem, the Williamses to Queens, the Haffs to Brooklyn, the Peases to Oyster Bay, Long Island, and the Landens to Monmouth County, NJ.
 Research is ongoing, and we have only scratched the surface.
-We hope this visualization helps visitors imagine and remember this community sacrificed for a famous park.
+We hope this tour helps visitors imagine and remember this community sacrificed for a famous park.